FAT REMOVAL (LIPOSUCTION)

 What is the recovery process like?

 Depending on the extent of your liposuction, your surgery will either be performed as a day case or as an overnight stay.
 Your dressings will be changed after one week, although you will need to wear the compression garment for four to six weeks to really maximise the results of your procedure.
-This garment will tackle any swelling that occurs and also encourage the skin to conform to its new, slimmer shape.
+This garment will tackle any swelling that occurs and also encourages the skin to conform to its new, slimmer shape.

 You will be able to return to work after 10 to 14 days, but this will also depend on the extent of your surgery.
 Vigorous exercise should be avoided until your bruising has settled down – this usually takes between three to four weeks.
 If you suffer any discomfort or pain, then mild to moderate painkillers can be used to combat this.
-You’ll be able to get a glimpse of your final result after four to six weeks, however improvements should continue for the following three to six months as your skin and fat soften and become smoother.
+You’ll be able to get a glimpse of your final result after four to six weeks, however, improvements should continue for the following three to six months as your skin and fat soften and become smoother.

 Do you have any more questions?
 Would you like to book a consultation?
 Get in touch with us today by calling 020 7118 6887.